Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/matte/index.rst

 and play with the sliders in real-time using a sample image from the footage, to get the settings right.
 In some cases, small adjustments can eliminate artifacts or foreground image degradation.
-For example, taking out too much green can result in foreground actors looking 'flat' or blueish/purplish.
+For example, taking out too much green can result in foreground actors looking flat or blueish/purplish.

 You can and should chain these nodes together, refining your color correction in successive refinements,